XorgX304/unix_daemon/docs/README.rst

   Note
     | This function call fork internally to detach tty safely.
-    | Be careful to call this function when the more than two threads is run.
+    | Be careful to call this function when two or more than two threads is run.
     | (It is a good idea to call this function before creating a new thread.)

   Example